Ground Source Heat Pumps

 Even though our grid is only about 12% renewable today (and getting greener every year), a GSHP system powered by grid electricity will reduce your greenhouse gas emissions from heating by 30-75+%!

 Can geothermal heat pumps provide domestic hot water?

 Yes.
 Geothermal systems can be installed with desuperheaters that can provide you with about half of your home’s annual hot water needs.
 A geothermal system operating in cooling mode will typically store unwanted heat in the ground.
 A desuperheater will use that waste heat to pre-heat your hot water before it enters your hot water tank.
 A desuperheater add-on will cost around $1,800 but will cost nothing extra to operate!

 How do the annual maintenance costs of geothermal heat pumps compare to other heating systems?

 Geothermal systems require relatively little maintenance.
 The ground loop is designed to last for up to 50 years or more (you can even purchase an extended warranty against any leakage for 55 years!), and no other components are exposed to the elements.
 Periodic checkups and filter changes are the most common maintenance requirements.
 Other adjustments to your system performance can be done remotely if that functionality is installed in your system.

 The ground loop piping is designed to last for up to 50 years or more.
 The indoor heat pump unit has a life expectancy of around 20-25 years, similar to conventional heating and cooling systems.
 Some pumps, controllers, or other components may require replacement sooner than the indoor unit.

 How complicated is installing a geothermal heat pump and how much time will it take?

-- Equipment ordering (1-2 weeks).
-Once the rebate is approved, Achieve will order the equipment for your home.
+- Equipment ordering: Once the contact is signed, the installer will order the equipment for your home.